benvacha/mrkdwn/README.md

 ### Blockquote
-Blockquotes can be nested as needed and can contain any other syntax. `>>` can be used to signify the end of a blockquote, including nested blockquotes, to avoid translation errors.
-Blockquotes can be nested a max of 10 times.
+* Blockquotes can be nested as needed and can contain any other syntax.
+* `>>` can be used to signify the end of a blockquote, including nested blockquotes, to avoid translation errors.
+* Two are more blank lines between blockquote lines will markup the lines as difference blockquotes.
+* Blockquotes can be nested a max of 10 times.

 ##### mrkdwn
 ```
 > Paragraph one